Debt Versus Credit Scores During Mortgage Qualification

 Credit Scores Versus Mortgage Rates

 Credit Scores has impact on mortgage interest rates.
-The higher your credit scores, the lower your mortgage rates.
+The higher the credit scores, the lower the mortgage rates.
 Here are the impacts on credit scores and mortgage rates:

-- For FHA Loans, the down payment has no impact on mortgage rates.
-Just credit scores.
+- For FHA Loans, the down payment has no impact on mortgage rates

-- To get the best FHA mortgage interest rates, you would need a 740 FICO credit score.
-Minimum credit scores required to qualify for FHA Loans is 580 FICO.
+- To get the best mortgage interest rates, consumers would need a 740 credit score

-- FHA requires 3.5% down payment on a home purchase.
+- HUD requires 3.5% down payment on a home purchase

-- To get the best conventional interest rates on Conventional Loans, borrowers would need 740 FICO credit scores and at least 20% down payment
+- To get the best conventional interest rates on Conventional Loans, borrowers would need 740 credit scores and at least 20% down payment

 - Minimum credit scores required to qualify for Conventional Loans is 620 FICO

 - VA Loans do not require any money down on a home purchase